Voxel-Fox-Ltd/VoxelBotUtils/docs/index.rst

 VoxelBotUtils
 =========================================

-VoxelBotUtils is a library built as an extension for Discord.py to speed up Discord bot development.
+VoxelBotUtils (VBU) is an extension for Discord.py to speed up Discord bot development.
 It includes a whole slew of features that are commonly used in a lot of bots so you don't need to keep writing them every time.
-Listed below are the features you get automatically (based on your config file, most of the time) but also included in the library are a bunch of utility classes and functions for if you still want to run your own bot class rather than having VoxelBotUtils do that for you automatically via CMD.

-* Bot Stats cog

-   * github command - links to a repo as set in your config
-   * invite command - gives an invite link for your bot
-   * vote command - gives a vote link to your bot on Top.gg
-   * stats command - shows some statistics for your bot
+Many features are available to you by default:

 * Logging using Python's :code:`logging.Logger` classes
 * Webhook sends on different events
 * Built-in error handling for all of Discord.py's errors
+* Built-in PostgreSQL database connector
 * Bot stats posting via StatsD and DataDog
 * A help command that doesn't look like trash
-* :doc:`Interactions handling<interactions-howto>`

-   * Slash commands
+* `Interaction handling<interactions-howto>`, such as slash commands and buttons.
-   * Buttons
+* Owner-only commands

-* Misc Commands cog

-   * server - give a link to your server
-   * donate - give a link to your donate page
-   * website - give a link to your website
-   * info - shows information for a bot
-   * echo - the classic echo command

-* Owner Only cog

-   * redis - run a command on all instances of your bot via redis
-   * source - show the source for a command
-   * message - send a message to a user or channel
-   * ev - run arbitrary Python code
-   * reload - reload a cog
-   * runsql - run arbitrary Postgres code
-   * botuser - change aspects of your bot user
-   * su - run a command as another user
-   * shell - run arbitrary shell code

 * Presence auto-updating based on Twitch streamers
 * Inbuilt prefix command
+* Website utilities
+* And more

 .. toctree::
    :maxdepth: 4